 Alpha Brain Review: Why is this nootropic so popular?

-Alpha Brain.
-This is probably the first nootropic supplement that many of you ever heard of.
+Alpha Brain is probably the first nootropic supplement that many of you ever heard of.
 It was among the first brain supplements to ‘go mainstream’.
 Before companies like Onnit came onto the scene, nootropics were an underground phenomenon.
 But thanks to their extensive marketing efforts – and some key celebrity endorsements – Onnit became a massive lifestyle brand, and Alpha Brain became one of the best selling nootropics in the world.

 So what does Alpha Brain do exactly?

 According to the official Onnit website, Alpha Brain delivers: